 Floating refuse, being the most visible evidence of pollution in the harbour, is difficult to clear because it drifts with current and wind.
 The Marine Department is determined to keep the harbour clean by engaging effective and efficient marine refuse cleansing services and setting up a special taskforce to clear coastal refuse.

-As a result of our continued efforts, refuse totalling 13,927 tonnes, an increase of 17.4% over the previous year, was scavenged and collected in 2003.
+As a result of our continued efforts, refuse totalling 13,874 tonnes, an amount similar to last year's, was scavenged and collected in 2004.